Indoor plants

 Common ivy

 Hedera helix, the common ivy, English ivy, European ivy, or simply ivy, is a species of flowering plant in the genus Ivy in the Aralia family, native to most of Europe and Western Asia.
 Indoors, it is common to cultivate it in hanging pots so that it does not adhere to the walls, which could cause damage.
 Placed in the air and at height, climbing ivy helps keep the air clean of moisture and impurities, making it difficult for mold to grow.
+Additionally, common ivy is known for its ability to filter airborne toxins, thus improving overall air quality indoors.

 Plants That Absorb Moisture - Common ivy